 - Calisto

 Georgia was created by Matthew Carter in 1993 and it offers a blend of traditional serif characteristics that was designed to be more readable at different font sizes than other serif fonts that existed at the time.
-That means Georgia offers great readability on screens, even small ones.
+That means Georgia offers great readability on screens, even small ones, making it one of the web safe serif fonts for website content.
 It’s perfect for body text on blogs and any content-heavy website.

 Calisto was designed by Ron Carpenter in 1986 and has a warm and welcoming look.
 This is another font that’s good for body text in personal blogs and any site that wants to communicate, “I’m friendly and approachable.”